Welcome to Year 1 with Mrs Bullard and Mrs Kotwani.

 |Please talk about the topics and encourage your child to do additional research to help improve their knowledge and contribute more in class.

-Talk to your child about how you look after pets at home.
+Do you have a pet at home, We would love it if you could come in and talk to the children about how you look after pet at home.
 It would be fantastic if we could meet some of your pets too.

 |RE||Our topic this term is Beliefs.
 Within this we will be exploring the need for rules and knowing right from wrong.||Share information about what people’s beliefs, rules and right and wrong.|